achasveachas/app-tracker/doc/documentation.md

 }
 ```
 #### Show User
-To get the informationfor an (unauthenticated) user, send a `GET` request to `/users/:user_id`, the server will respond with a User object:
+To get the information for an (unauthenticated) user, send a `GET` request to `/users/:user_id`, the server will respond with a User object:
 ```
 {
   user: {